The leader of Lebanon's Hezbollah militant group warns archenemy Israel against wider war

 Only a cease-fire in Gaza would halt the Lebanon-Israel border fighting or the attacks on Western and Israel-linked targets from Yemen's Houthi rebels and Iraqi militias allied with Hezbollah.

 Israel views Hezbollah as its most direct threat, and the two fought a 34-day war in 2006 that ended in a stalemate.
-Hebollah's military capabilities have significantly grown since then, and the United States and Israel estimate the group, along with other Lebanese militant factions, has about 150,000 missiles and rockets.
+Hezbollah's military capabilities have grown significantly since then, and the United States and Israel estimate the group, along with other Lebanese militant factions, has about 150,000 missiles and rockets.
 Hezbollah also has been working on precision-guided missiles.

-Hezbollah said at least four of its fighters were killed in Israeli strikes on Wednesday as Hochstein returned to Israel for a new round of meetings there.
+Hezbollah said at least four of its fighters were killed Wednesday in Israeli strikes as Hochstein returned to Israel for a new round of meetings there.

 Lebanese state media reported the strikes along the border and near the coastal city of Tyre, about 30 kilometers (20 miles) away.
 The Israeli military said two Hezbollah launches damaged several vehicles in northern Israel.

-Kamel Mohanna, the head of the Amel Association, an NGO providing health services in different areas of Lebanon, said the association health center in the town of Khiam was hit and damaged by the Israeli shelling.
+Kamel Mohanna, the head of the Amel Association, a nongovernmental organization providing health services in different areas of Lebanon, said the association health center in the town of Khiam was hit and damaged by the Israeli shelling.

 Israeli strikes have killed more than 400 people in Lebanon, most of them Hezbollah and other militants, but also over 80 civilians and non-combatants.
 In northern Israel, 16 soldiers and 11 civilians have been killed by strikes launched from Lebanon.